MateuszKubuszok/SBTScalaMultiproject2.g8/README.md

    one can also use `modules/name/build.sbt` individual per-module settings.

-You should also take a closer look at `project/Settings.scala` for tweaking `scalacOptions`, `ScalariformKeys.preferences` and `scalastyle-config.xml` for defining defaults best suiting your project.
+You should also take a closer look at `project/Settings.scala` for tweaking `scalacOptions`, `.scalafmt.conf` and `scalastyle-config.xml` for defining defaults best suiting your project.

 Last but not least, edit common resolvers and dependencies within `project/Dependencies.scala`